andela-oawofadeju/inverted-index/README.md

 ####Inverted index is a front-end web application that consists of a list of all the unique words in a document specifically a JSON file.

+#####To know more about this project, visit: https://www.elastic.co/guide/en/elasticsearch/guide/current/inverted-index.html

 ####It has the following features: